-Think about how you felt when you first learned you had SBC.
+Think about how you felt when you first learned you had breast cancer.
 You may have felt sad, angry, scared, shocked, or confused.
 Your family and friends will probably have many of the same emotions.
-Acknowledging your feelings by recognising and allowing yourself to feel these emotions is one of the many ways that may come in handy when working on your mental health.

-It may take some time for people to take in what you have told them.
-While some people may know exactly what to say or do, others may not.
+Mental health matters, so try to allow yourself to acknowledge your emotions as it can help you to come to terms with your cancer.
+Similarly, it might take some time for the news to sink in for who you choose to tell.
+Some people handle the news better than others and often coming to terms with it takes time.